samrum/homebridge-onstar/README.md

     "doorsDefaultToUnlocked": true

-Default the doors lock switch to an unlocked state.
+Default the doors switch to an unlocked state.

 ### Charger Switch

     "enableCharger": true

-Enable a switch that will set the vehicle charge mode to immediate (For EV/PHEV).
+Enable a switch that will set the vehicle charge mode to immediate (for EV/PHEV).
 Turning the switch off does nothing.

 Siri command: "Turn on the Car charger"